 The college restructuring project began with the CALS Organizational Redesign Committee.

-- A certificate in food systems became available for students.
+- A certificate in food systems became available for undergraduate students.

 - The Organizational Redesign Committee submitted their report.